Purpose and Scope

-You have the right to be confident that we handle your personal information responsibly and in line with good practice.
+Our clients have the right to be confident that we handle their personal information responsibly and in line with good practice.

-If you have a concern about the way we are handling your information, for example if you feel we may not be;
+If our clients have a concern about the way we are handling their information, for example if they feel we may not be;

-- is keeping information about you for longer than is necessary; or
+- is keeping information about them for longer than is necessary; or

 - has collected information for one reason and is using it for something else;

-We take all concerns seriously and will work with you to resolve any such concerns.
+We take all concerns seriously and will work with our clients to resolve any such concerns.